rosy-j/Mountain-Madness-2022/README.md

 Link to Submision Site: insert link here

-Interest in Presenting: Y/N
+Interest in Presenting: No thank you

-Post on sfucsss.org: Y/N
+Post on sfucsss.org: No than you